Why People Can Give Vague, Unhelpful Social Advice

 It takes a quite a while to properly explain how to do most skills.
 Someone may be able to do that, but they either don't have the time to sit with you for hours and break everything down, or they think it would be better to tie everything together into a succinct nugget of wisdom.
 The problem is if you try to reduce dozens of small concepts into a sentence it often becomes general to the point of being meaningless.

 They're knowledgeable enough to give you good social advice, but don't feel like doing much to help

 Instead they'll give you a quick, hackneyed suggestion and hope that satisfies you.

 Try not to take banal social advice personally

 If it makes you feel any better, realize that people are often unhelpful when they're trying to give advice about all kinds of topics, not just interpersonal skills.
-If his friend asks him how to dance, a talented dancer may say, "Just have fun and feel the music."
+If his friend asks him how to dance, a talented dancer may say, "Just feel the music."
 A veteran cook may say something hopelessly non-specific like, "Just experiment".
-And it's not just with social problems that people can say something that seems tone deaf and unsupportive.
-Most people who have experienced a loss can tell you about some of the accidentally-insensitive comments they've gotten about it.
+And it's not just with social problems that people can say something that seems tone deaf and unsupportive when you tell them you're having a hard time.
+Most people who have experienced the death of a loved one have stories about some of the accidentally-insensitive comments they've gotten about it.